kosl/ihipp-examples/docs/week2.md

 more than one thread, so that different threads execute different parts of the code.
 By default, tasks are tied.

-I also want to mention there are several task scheduling points where a task can be put from living into sleeping and back from sleeping to living state.
+We also want to mention there are several task scheduling points where a task can be put from living into sleeping and back from sleeping to living state.

 - In the generating task: after the task generates an explicit task, it can be put into a sleeping state.